Hameon4/AVlab-Mini-Project/README.md

 The other python file, <matplot.py>, extracts the data from the csv file created, and plots them into a diagram.<hr>

 The web.sh file displays the plotted file into the html page under the Plot Diagram API <hr>
 NOTE: The server is closed at the moment as you're reading this.
-Kindly let me know when you need me to start it.
+Do let me know when you need me to start it.